Characters: Dark Souls II Enemy NP Cs And Bosses

 - Red Eyes, Take Warning: Has a single glowing red eye in his introductory cutscene.

 - Shield Bash: Which breaks your guard.

-- Siege Engines: The boss area where his mandatory fight takes place has a pair of ballistas that can be used on him.
-However, he can break them.
+- Siege Engines: The boss area where his mandatory fight takes place has a pair of ballista that can be used on him.
+However, he can break them easily.

 - Skippable Boss: You can get to the Lost Bastille by beating him, or go through Heide's Tower of Flame and No-Man's Wharf.

 - Sword Beam: He can fire pointed blasts of energy from his sword as a ranged attack if you were unfortunate enough to have been stabbed by his cursed blade beforehand.

 - Tiny-Headed Behemoth: His head is about the size of a human's, but the rest is much larger.

 - Violation of Common Sense: One way to make the optional fight against two Pursuers in New Game+ easier is to let one of the Pursuers stab you with his Curse attack (assuming you have enough health to survive it).
 The attack animation is long enough that the other Pursuer's AI will assume you left the room and teleport away.
 This leaves only one Pursuer, a much more manageable fight.
 You can then return to the room later after visiting a bonfire to finish off the other Pursuer.

 - Walking Armory: Wears a quiver full of weapons, but only uses his Ultra Greatsword.